GigaDAO/GovernanceModel/README.md

 any time.
 Other DAO solutions require a majority of holders to vote for each withdrawal proposal.
-This is not practical when the CEO needs to act fast on investment opportunities. gDAO solves this by introducing a delegation vote, wherein NFT holders give their vote to a temporarily empowered “Council”.
-The Council consists of a group of eleven DAO members who have limited authority to approve treasury withdrawals during their tenure.
+This is not practical when the CEO needs to act fast on investment opportunities. gDAO solves this by introducing a delegation vote, wherein NFT holders give their vote to a temporarily empowered Board of Directors (BoD).
+The BoD consists of a group of eleven DAO members who have limited authority to approve treasury withdrawals during their tenure.
-The default tenure of a Counselor is one business quarter, and the default maximum withdrawal during that period is 25% of total DAO funds.
+The default tenure of a BoD is one business quarter, and the default maximum withdrawal during that period is 25% of total DAO funds.

 ## Architecture